Boarding schools should follow all general COVID-19 guidance for schools, as well as the specific guidelines for boarding schools on this page.

 Students and staff who are symptomatic must stay home until symptom free, including if this means delaying a return to school or work.

-It is strongly recommended that all families have a plan in place with the school to manage if their child tests positive.
+It is strongly recommended that all families have a plan in place with the school to manage if their child is symptomatic and/or tests positive.

 Rapid antigen testing